Expectation Programming: Adapting Probabilistic Programming Systems to Estimate Expectations Efficiently: EXPERIMENTS

 Our third problem setting is a Bayesian hierarchical model for the radon concentration in households in different counties, adapted from \citet{gelman2006hill}.
-In this, we observe data from $N$ counties which are indexed by $i$ and there are $M_i$ houses in the $i^{\text{th}}$ county.
 For the $j^{\text{th}}$ house in county $i$, we would like to predict the log radon concentration $y_{ij}$ inside the house.
 For each house we have a covariate $x_{ij}$ which is $0$ if the house has a basement, and $1$ if it does not.
-With this setup, the model is defined as We set $\sigma_{\alpha} = 0.12$ and $\sigma_{\beta} = 0.22$, with these values informed by preliminary analysis of the data.

-We are interested in a decision problem similar to the one presented in \citep[Chapter 9]{gelman2013bayesian}.
-Concretely, we want to find out whether the radon level in all households is below an acceptable level.
-Informed by \citet{gelman2013bayesian} we assume that a radon concentration below 4pCi/L does not require an intervention.
-The probability of this event is equal to the expectation under the posterior of a step function $f(x)$.
+With this setup, the model is defined as We now want to find out whether the radon level in \emph{all} households is below an acceptable level, taking this threshold to be 4pCi/L. The probability of this event is equal to the expectation under the posterior of a step function $f(x)$.
 However, to allow the use of HMC transition kernels we use a logistic function as a continuous relaxation of this step function.
-See Appendix~\ref{apd:radon_exp} for details.
+See Appendix~\ref{apd:radon_exp} for more details.

-This problem cannot be solved analytically and, unlike before, estimating the ground-truth with sufficient accuracy is computationally infeasible.
-We, therefore, resort to comparing TAAnIS (i.e.~EPT) and AnIS based on their ESSs, noting that a low ESS almost exclusively means a poor inference estimate, while a high ESS is a strong (but not absolute) indicator of good performance.
+This problem cannot be solved analytically and estimating the ground-truth with sufficient accuracy is computationally infeasible.
+We, therefore, resort to comparing EPT and AnIS based on their ESSs, noting that a low ESS almost exclusively means a poor inference estimate, while a high ESS is a strong (but not absolute) indicator of good performance.
 As we can see in Figure~\ref{fig:radon-ess}, EPT outperforms standard AnIS by several orders of magnitude.
 Additionally, Table~\ref{tab:radon-estimates} presents the final expectation estimates for each method.
 All methods differ in their estimates.
-However, TAAnIS is the only one where the standard deviation of the estimate is small relative to its mean estimate, which, coupled with our ESS results, provides strong evidence that it is significantly outperforming the baselines.
-In particular, it seems clear that the MCMC (here HMC) estimate is very poor, as its estimate is many orders of magnitude smaller than the others, indicating it has failed to produce any samples in regions where $f(x)$ is non-negligible.
+However, EPT is the only one where the standard deviation of the estimate is small relative to its mean estimate, which, coupled with our ESS results, provides strong evidence that it is significantly outperforming the baselines.
+In particular, it seems clear that the MCMC (here HMC) estimate is very poor: the fact that its estimate is many orders of magnitude smaller than the others, coupled with its extremely low ESS (despite ignoring sample correlations), shows that it is failing to produce any samples in regions where $f(x)$ is non-negligible.